moaazassali/capstone/README.md

 # CAPSTONE REPO
-Umer Bin Liaqat (ubl@nyu.edu)
+Umer Bin Liaqat (ubl203@nyu.edu)

 Moaaz Assali (ma5679@nyu.edu)

-Fatema Alzaabi (@nyu.edu)
+Fatema Alzaabi (fya210@nyu.edu)

-## Note
+## Some Info:
-For more information refer to the DROID-SLAM repo and instructions https://github.com/princeton-vl/DROID-SLAM
+- We use DROID-SLAM, so for more information refer to the DROID-SLAM repo and instructions https://github.com/princeton-vl/DROID-SLAM
+- We made some changes in several of the original files to get the model to work on our system without errors
+- We used Python 3.9.13

+## Code files that we added
+- droid_slam_node.py: Connecting the model with ROS by creating a node that receives image input from a specific ROS topic

 ## Getting Started
 1. Clone the repo